brunokoga/fichas/marksman.md

 At 3rd level, a sniper Marksman gains a +1 bonus to Stealth.
 This bonus increases by 1 every three Marksman levels thereafter.

 **Style Mantra**
 Beginning at 3rd level, as long as a sniper Marksman maintains psionic focus, she gains a +2 competence bonus on damage rolls for attacks made with a ranged or thrown weapon.
 At 7th level and every four Marksman levels thereafter, this bonus increases by 1.
+A Marksman may not use her style mantra at the same time she uses Wind Reader; she may only gain the benefit of one or the other, not both.

 **Favored Weapon (Bows and Crossbows)**
 Marksmen of 2nd level select a group of ranged weapons as their preferred weapons (bows and crossbows) and gain a +1 competence bonus to ranged attack rolls made with any weapon of that group.
 Every four Marksman levels thereafter, this bonus increases by 1.